Treatment For Klonopin (Clonazepam) Addiction

 Inpatient rehabs follow a rigorous schedule focused on counseling and support groups.
 Most inpatient rehabs also offer activities to provide socialization and a chance to decompress.
 These activities might include trips outside the treatment center or visiting days with family and friends.

-Outpatient rehab may be a better fit for those with a mild addiction to Klonopin.
+Outpatient rehab may be a better fit for those diagnosed with a mild addiction to Klonopin.
 Outpatient rehab still offers medical detox and therapy, but patients are able to continue working and keep living at home.
-Klonopin users in outpatient rehab are typically those without co-occurring disorders and with only a mild compulsion to use the drug.

 Once a former Klonopin addict completes inpatient or outpatient rehab, it’s important to continue counseling and/or group therapy.